Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 ![](/assets/images/post/angular_microfrontends.png)

 # Introduction
 Micro Frontends is a modern architectural approach for developing web applications.
 Instead of creating a large, monolithic web application, it involves building multiple smaller frontend applications.
-Each of these small application is responsible for a specific feature, which can be independently deployed and scaled.
+Each of these small application has a specific feature, which can be independently deployed and scaled.
 These micro frontends interact with each other to create a seamless user interface.
 This approach allows for greater flexibility and easier maintenance of web applications.

 Micro Frontends Architecture is composed of two or more applications:
 - Shell/Host Application
 - Mutiple Remote applications

 You can transform your Angular application into a powerful micro frontend with ease.
-Simply add these essential dependencies to your project and start unlocking the full potential of micro frontends.
+Add these essential dependencies to your project and start unlocking the full potential of micro frontends.
 - `@angular-architects/module-federation:` This provides support for webpack module federation plugin.
 - `@angular/elements:` Angular elements use `CustomElementRegistry` interface which provide methods for registering custom elements and querying registered elements.

-**Note**: Module federation support starts from Webpack 5 and Angular 11.
+**Note**: module federation support starts from Webpack 5 and Angular 11.

 Without delay let's jump into a practical example.

-### Break monolithic app into Shell and Remote application
+### Break monolithic app into shell and remote application

 ![](/assets/images/post/monolithic.png)